Video Content Delivery System: How CDNs Power Secure Live Video Streaming

 P2P CDN

-P2P or peer-to-peer CDN does not work on the traditional client-server model.
-Instead, it uses a collaborative network of devices to deliver the content.
-When a user requests content, the P2P CDN breaks it down into smaller chunks.
-Then, it smartly identifies devices on the network that already have those chunks and takes their help for content delivery, and these devices are the peers.
+A peer-to-peer (P2P) CDN does not follow the traditional client-server model.
+Instead, it uses a collaborative network of viewer devices to deliver content.
+When a user requests a video, the P2P CDN breaks it into smaller chunks and identifies other devices on the network that already have those chunks.
+These peer devices share segments simultaneously, creating parallel delivery that reduces dependence on central servers.

-Why Pull CDN Is Ideal for Live Video Streaming Delivery?
+Why Pull CDN Works Best for Secure Live Video Streaming?

 Choosing the right CDN for live video streaming delivery can be tricky.
 All three types - Pull, Push, and P2P - offer advantages.
 However, due to some key differences, Pull CDNs tend to be the preferred choice for many organizations.
 Here are a few reasons: